Updated August 22, 2018

 The Compassionate Allowances program provide benefits quickly to disability applicants whose medical conditions are so serious that it's clear they would qualify for disability under an SSA impairment listing.
 The program allows Social Security to quickly target the most obviously disabled applicants and grants them benefits soon after applying.

-If you have a condition that has been designated a Compassionate Allowance, the SSA will approve you for disability benefits based on a relatively small amount of objective medical data.
+If you have a condition that has been designated as a Compassionate Allowance, the SSA will approve you for disability benefits based on a relatively small amount of objective medical data.
 You can receive a positive award decision in as little as 10 days from when you first filed your application.
 In 2018, the average processing time for Social Security to process a compassionate allowance case is 19 days.

 Claiming to have a disability or disease that is on the Compassionate Allowance list (CAL) is enough to put your application for benefits on the fast track for approval.
 Your medical records need to support your claim, but if you are found to have a Compassionate Allowance condition, you will almost always automatically qualify for disability benefits.
 However, it can take weeks or months for medical providers to send records to the Social Security, a claims examiner will often call your treating doctors rather than writing to them.
 But if you can submit some medical records that prove your diagnosis (such as a biopsy report for cancer) with your claim, this can help fast track your application.

 While Compassionate Allowances allows a disability determination to be made more quickly, SSDI beneficiaries still have to wait five months after their disability onset date to begin receiving benefits (and 24 months after their onset date before Medicare benefits begin).
 Learn more about the onset date and waiting period.